 - 13.1.
-The finishing line will be between a staff displaying an orange flag on a race committee boat and the nearby finishing mark.
-The finishing line will be on the same side of the boat as the starting line. - 13.2.
-Boats that have finished shall avoid the finishing area if possible.
+The finishing line will be between a staff displaying a Blue flag on the race committee signal boat's starboard side and the nearby finishing mark. - 13.2.
+Boats that have finished shall avoid the finishing area

 14. TIME LIMIT